 How Can You Tell If a Print is a Litho?

 When determining if a print is litho, it’s essential to look at the physical characteristics of the piece.
 If the image has been printed on a smooth surface, it’s likely litho.
-Another indicator of a litho is if the colors are evenly distributed throughout the print – if any areas seem lighter or darker, it’s likely not a litho.
+Another indicator of a litho is if the colours are evenly distributed throughout the print – if any areas seem lighter or darker, it’s likely not a litho.

 Finally, looking at the edges of the print can also tell – if the edges are sharp and clean, it’s most likely litho.